 - Credit Score – believe it or not, your credit can impact your life insurance policy.

 - Height and Weight – Your height and weight will determine if you can qualify for a certain rate class.
 See carrier height and weight charts here.

 The final cost of life insurance is never known until the underwriter evaluates these things above.
 Certainly, health will also play a key role in the premiums that are charged for a policy.

 For example, those who are considered to be in “average” good health will usually pay a standard rate.
 If you have certain health conditions, you will likely pay more when buying life insurance.
 Alternatively, if you are in excellent health, then you could qualify for a lower or preferred premium.

 - Occupation – Those who work in a more “risky” occupation, such as firefighting, will usually pay more than an insured who works in a safer line of work.

 - Risky Activities – If you engage in risky hobbies or activities such as skydiving, scuba diving, or rock climbing, you are apt to pay more for life insurance, as these may put you at a higher risk of a claim.

-- Insurance Company – Just like with many other products and services, the price that is charged for life insurance can vary from one company to another – even for the same type and amount of coverage.
+- Insurance Company – Just like with many other products and services, the price that is charged for life insurance can vary from one life insurance company to another – even for the same type and death benefit.
 With that in mind, it can be beneficial to shop around and get premium quotes from several insurers before you make a long-term commitment to one plan.

 Given the number of determinants, it can at times be difficult to come up with an average life insurance cost.
-In fact, it’s easy to see how life insurance prices may vary – sometimes significantly – from one person to another, based on their situation and needs.
+In fact, it’s easy to see how life insurance prices may vary over a period of time – sometimes significantly – from one person to another, based on their situation and needs.